Photo by Monica Avila Beal

 How on earth can America be great again if, collectively speaking, our society just isn’t being good!

 I’m no expert on public policy, but I’d say that the worst of them is merely a reflection of the worst of us.
-Self-serving savages willing to exploit and leverage others for the sake of power and profit.
+Self-serving savages willing to exploit and leverage others for the sake of personal power and profit.

 America’s Future — Divided or United?